-Year Course is a 9-month gap year program in Israel where students can earn up to 30 college credits and participate in meaningful volunteer opportunities .
+Year Course is a 9-month gap year program offered by Young Judea in Israel where students can earn up to 30 college credits and participate in meaningful volunteer opportunities .

 Year Course is a 9-month gap year program in Israel where students get the chance to earn up to 30 college credits, enhance their language skills, gain meaningful and unique volunteer opportunities and deepen their curiosity of where and how they want to engage in the world around them.
 The students that go on Year Course gain a great sense of independence and mature in ways that enable them to truly thrive in college, both socially and academically.